armory/docs/content/en/docs/spinnaker-user-guides/application-pipeline.md

 The security group will define the access rights to your resource.

 #### Step 16: Select Instance Type.
-Make sure to select the right instance type for your application, perferrably the one that is running in production currently.
+Make sure to select the right instance type for your application, preferably the one that is running in production currently.

 #### Step 17: Select the Capactity
 Select how many instances you want in your server group on deploy.
 For our example, we will set it at 1.